+-Question: How do I register for the Waterline Challenge® 2017?

 +-Question: Why do I need to be part of a team to participate in the Waterline Challenge® 2017?

-The Waterline Challenge® is not a single event but many separate events all over Australia on the same week/weekend.
+The Waterline Challenge® is not a single event but many separate events all over Australia spread over a week.
 Because our Community Champions cannot be everywhere during the Challenge we want to make sure there will always be other people around to provide help in case someone participating in the Challenge should experience any type of difficulty.
 That is why we have chosen a minimum team size of 3 people.
+The maximum number of 10 was determined by a senior representative of Emergency Services in Australia.
 Also we think sharing your Challenge with others with a similar goal will be a lot more fun!
 If you are struggling to find two other people in your area to join the Challenge let us know and we will try help locate others or put you in contact with a team your area.

 +-Question: Who can be a member of a Waterline Challenge Team 2017?

-Anyone can be member of a Waterline team.
+Anyone can be member of a Waterline Challenge® Team.
 Friends, family, work mates or just a group of people with a common interest.
+All Team Leaders must be over 16 years old.
 However you should consider everyone in your team when you are planning your team challenge.
-Are they fit and strong enough, do they have the right level of skill and do they have any special equipment necessary?
-If you are not sure contact the Waterline Community Champion who has been nominated for your team or got the Waterline website and Contact Us.
-Remember any person under the age of 16 will need to nominate their parents or legal guardian who can approve their involvement in the Waterline Challenge when they register.
-(NB: All the Team Leaders must be over 16 years old.)
+Are they fit and strong enough, do they have the right level of skill and do they have any special requirements (e.g. disabled person in a wheelchair).
+If you are not sure contact the Waterline Community Champion who has been nominated for your team or go to the Waterline website and Contact Us.
+Remember any person under the age of 16 will need to nominate their parents or legal guardian who can approve their involvement in the Waterline Challenge® when they register.
+(Note: All the Team Leaders must be over 16 years old.)

 +-Question: How should we name our Team?

-You and your team can basically choose any name you like.
-Ideally it should be simple but clearly identifies your team so people will recognise it easily when then are making donations to it.
+You and your team can choose any name you like, however some rules do apply (see below).
+Ideally it should be simple but clearly identifies your team so people will recognise it easily when then are making donations to you.

 If you are a member of a Surf Life Saving team, then the team name must use the following format to ensures that 80% of the money raised by your team goes back to your particular Surf Life Saving club.